 I thought I would use some of the amazing technology predicted at world's fairs and do some talks about these great expositions while we're stuck at home keeping safe from the corona-virus.
 Want to join me?
 Just fire up your trusty Bell System Picture Phone and let's get started!

 Hmm.
 No Picture Phone handy?
 Well, please join me then on Zoom, a popular teleconference site.
 You can download the software for your browser or watch on-line at zoom.us, or download apps for your phone and tablet through the various app stores.
 The software and chats are free but are limited to 100 participants.

 In order to reduce the chance of spammers joining us, I will post the invitation information for each session here the day before the talk begins, so please stop back then and look for the link.

 Here's a list of upcoming talks planned at this time.

-The link to this talk will be posted here on Friday August 21.
+The link will be posted here on Saturday at 9 AM.

 Some other topics under consideration:

 Links to videos of past talks will be provided here approximately 24 hours after the talks.

 Saturday 4/25/20 - DISNEY AND THE WORLD'S FAIRS.
 Several years ago I was asked to put together a presentation for Disney cast members exploring the effects Disney had on world's fairs and vice-versa.
 This is an updated version of that talk with some newly unearthed information.
 The video of the talk is now on-line: https://www.youtube.com/watch?v=EeSXk96RvBI